 EDU 513 THEORY, RESEARCH AND PRACTICE IN LITERACY INSTRUCTION

 Prerequisite: Graduate standing.
-Review of the research and literature pertaining to the basic concepts underlying literacy methods, materials, and assessment devices; the reading process from readiness to mature readers.
-Provides graduate candidates with research, instruction, and experience in the various aspects of the English Language Arts curriculum as framed by the National Council for Teachers of English (NCTE) and International Reading Association (IRA), including: listening, speaking, reading, writing, media and technology, viewing and visually representing.
+Provides an overview of theoretical and historical perspectives, research and literature pertaining to literacy across the lifespan, the basic concepts underlying literacy methods, materials, and assessment approaches; the reading and writing process from emergent to proficient readers/writers.
+Provides graduate candidates with research, instruction, and experience in the various aspects of the literacy curriculum as framed by the International Literacy Association (ILA), including: listening, speaking, reading, writing, media and technology, viewing and visually representing.

 EDU 527 THEORY, RESEARCH AND PRACTICE OF PLAY